Ohio BWC Awards Employers for Workplace Safety Innovations

 The Ohio Bureau of Workers’ Compensation (BWC) has announced that it will award employers that improve workplace safety standards.
-Ultimately, the goal of workplace safety is to reduce the number of injuries and deaths from workplace accidents
+Ultimately, the goal of workplace safety is to reduce the number of injuries and deaths from workplace accidents and illnesses.

 In 2012, the Ohio BWC introduced the Safety Innovations Competition, in which 53 companies participated.
 Of the 53 companies selected to participate in the competition, 5 finalists are selected.
 Once the finalists are selected, a panel of judges evaluates and scores innovations based on several criteria, such as return on investment, risk reduction and presentation quality.

 This year’s winner won $7,000 for developing a customized height-packing platform so workers would not have to bend and reach for heavy objects, putting them at risk for musculoskeletal injuries.